 - iii.
 DSRIP Project Plan Application Score.
-Based on the Performing Provider System's application, each project plan will receive a score based on the: fidelity to the project description, and likelihood of achieving improvement by using that project. - Number of Attributed Beneficiaries.
-Number of beneficiaries attributed to each iv. performing provider's project plan. - Number of DSRIP Months.
-Number of DSRIP months that will be paid for under v. the DSRIP project plan. - b.
+Based on the Performing Provider System's application, each project plan will receive a score based on the following: - A. The fidelity to the project description, and likelihood of achieving improvement by using that project. - B. Number of beneficiaries attributed to each performing provider's project plan. - C. Number of DSRIP months that will be paid for under the DSRIP project plan. - b.
 Progress milestones and outcome milestones.
 A DSRIP project's total valuation will be distributed across the milestones described in the DSRIP project plan, according to the specifications described in the Program Funding and Mechanics Protocol (Attachment I).
 An increasing proportion of DSRIP funding will be allocated to performance on outcome milestones each year, as described in DSRIP Program Funding and Mechanics Protocol (Attachment I). - c.
 Performance based payments.
 Performing Provider Systems may not receive payment for metrics achieved prior to the baseline period set by CMS and the State in accordance with these STCs and the funding and mechanics protocol and achievement of all milestones is subject to audit by CMS, the state, and the state's independent assessor described in STC 10 of this section.
 The state shall also monitor and report proper execution of project valuations and funds distribution as part of the implementation monitoring reporting required under STC 12 of this section.
 In addition to meeting performance milestones, the state and performing providers must comply with the financial and reporting requirements for DSRIP payments specified in STC 13 of this section and any additional requirements specified in the Program Funding and Mechanics Protocol (Attachment I). - 10.
 Pre-implementation activities.
 In order to authorize DSRIP funding for DY 1 to 5, the state must meet the following implementation milestones according to the timeline outlined in these STCs and must successfully renew the demonstration according to the process outlined in STC 8 in Section III.
+Failure to complete these requirements will result in a state penalty, as described in paragraph (vi) below. - a.
+Project Design Grants.
+During calendar year 2014, the state may provide allotted amounts to providers for DSRIP Design Grants from a designated Design Grant Fund.
+These grants will enable providers to develop specific and comprehensive DSRIP Project Plans.
+New York may expend up to \$100 million in FFP for the grant payments from the